sophiestephenson/cs740_assignment2/README.md

 - Use ```127.0.0.1:[port]/lookuphex/[key]``` to get the location of data with a specific hexidecimal key value.
 Internally, this function maps the key value to an ID modulo 2^M.

 ## Adding nodes
-You can also add your own nodes to see how they interact with everybody.
+You can also add your own nodes.
 To do so, follow these steps:
 1. Choose a port in the list [5014, 5015, 5018, 5019].
 These nodes will not generate IDs that conflict with existing nodes.
 2. Run ```$ python chord.py -p [port] &``` to start the Flask app for that node.